hmlauth/Psychic-Game/README.md

 # Psychic-Game
-JavaScript to jQuery i.e. coding just got way more fun and dynamic!
-Test your psychic abilities guessing which letter the computer is thinking while also dynamically updating the HTML page with the jQuery library.
+JavaScript, then more JavaScript!
+Test your psychic abilities while dynamically updating HTML and CSS powered by JavaScript code.